-The student will be allowed to have an advocate of his/her choice (such as a TBCC Advisor, or student government representative) present in meetings throughout the grievance process.
+The student will be allowed to have an advocate of his/her choice (such as a TBCC advisor, or student government representative) present in meetings throughout the grievance process.
 Advocates are not permitted to present the case, but may advise the student.
-Both the College and the student may seek legal advice at their own expense; however, neither the College nor the student shall be represented by a lawyer during any grievance meeting or hearing involving the College and the student.
+Both the college and the student may seek legal advice at their own expense; however, neither the college nor the student shall be represented by a lawyer during any grievance meeting or hearing involving the college and the student.

-Concerns involving harassment or discrimination by a College staff member on the basis of race, color, religion, marital status sex, sexual orientation, age, national origin, disability, or veteran status should be directed to the College's Affirmative Action Officer.
-Concerns involving harassment or discrimination by a student on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, or veteran status should be directed to the Director of Student Services.
+Concerns involving harassment or discrimination by a college staff member on the basis of rrace, religion, color, national origin, disability, sex, sexual orientation, age, height/weight ratio, marital status, gender, gender identity, organizational affiliation, political affiliation or veterans status should be directed to the College's Affirmative Action Office.
+Concerns involving harassment or discrimination by a student on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, or veteran status should be directed to the director of student services.